pi-star-2025/pi_star/Math + Physics/misc/wormhole.md

 Basically, no real magic happened after Year 0.

-These details are needed to just preserve the character of the original goddess and the star's character for the next "tick" of time, in a way where it a very clean ending.
+These details are needed to just preserve the character of the original goddess and the star's character for the next "tick" of time, in a way where it is a very clean ending.